ThomasRitschel/gravity/README.md

 -------------------
 64-Bit CPU, source code contains x64-assembly, no 32-Bit compatibility

 Tested on:
 ----------
-Win
+Win 10 64 Bit, 32/20/16 GB RAM

 Installation
 ------------
-execute gravity_aggregation_3D.exe as is, no installation required, include Engine3D.dll to the folder.
+execute gravity_aggregation_3D.exe as is, no installation required, include Engine3D.dll to the folder and install DirectX End-User Runtime if needed.

 Installation time is below 5 minutes typically.